shahinmg/shahinmg/README.md

 ## My Science
 __Shahin, M.G.__, K. Hughes, L. A. Stearns, C.J. van der Veen, A. Roth, F. Straneo.
 Can a glacier protect itself?
-Viewing sikkusak (ice mélange) and deep-keeled icebergs as a heat sink. *Submitted to Science Advances*
+Viewing sikkusak (ice mélange) and deep-keeled icebergs as a heat sink. *To be submitted in October 2025 to Science Advances*

 Shionalyn, K., G. Catania, D. Trugman, __M.G.
 Shahin__, D. Felikson, L.A.
 Stearns.
 Outlet Glacier Seasonal Terminus Prediction Using Interpretable Machine Learning. *In revision at The Cryosphere*. [https://doi.org/10.5194/egusphere-2025-3483](https://doi.org/10.5194/egusphere-2025-3483)